Exploratory Week at Ada Christian School

-This year the week of Jan 26-29 will be our Exploratory Week.
-During the week, students will participate in their three different activities each day for 1 hour and 50 minutes.
+During the last week of January, students will participate in their three different activities each day for 1 hour and 50 minutes.
 This allows for plenty of time to get into activities and have meaningful experiences.
 Along with exploring in these three activities, each day our middle school will begin with a time of worship where we learn more about God and how we can use our gifts and talents in His kingdom.

 Discovering Gifts & Talents for God’s Kingdom.

 It seems that all too soon that our MS students will be making decisions about where to go to school and what they are going to pursue for a career.
 While this is both exciting and scary, it is not too soon to challenge students to consider what calling God is putting on their life.
 Each year we invite several speakers to share with our students how God called them to their profession and how they live out their faith in their careers.
 It is our hope that this can help plant a seed for our students to consider how they can use their future profession as service in God's world.